cogstat/cogstat_website/best_approaches_symposium/index.md

 __Registration fee__ There is no registration fee for the workshop.

-__Register__ Admission is free, but because of the limited seats, please, [register for the event](https://forms.gle/c7T1GjyC14fviQUQ7).
-Registration will be available after July 26.
+__Register__ Admission is free, but because of the limited seats, please register for the event.
+Registration will be available after July 26. <!---https://forms.gle/c7T1GjyC14fviQUQ7--->

 ### More information